The Congressman From Big Pharma

 Innate said in April it is developing a cancer treatment that could become an infusion drug, according to the company’s U.S. patent application for the treatment.

-If the treatment becomes an infusion drug and if Collins’ bill becomes law, it would mean millions in additional profits for Innate and other pharmaceutical companies.
+If the treatment were an infusion drug and if Collins’ bill became law, it would mean millions in additional profits for Innate and other pharmaceutical companies.
 In 2016, the pharmaceutical industry lost out on $16 million in profits thanks to 340B.
 Compared to the $450 billion in total 2016 U.S. drug sales, 340B cost the pharmaceutical industry 0.000035% of its revenue that year.

 At an Energy and Commerce Committee hearing on July 11, Collins lamented the pharmaceutical industry’s increasing losses thanks to 340B purchases, a program he says is improperly expanding.